Table Of Contents

 1. Azure Pay-As-You-Go pricing

-It works similarly to Amazon’s On-Demand pricing, where Azure bills you based on your actual usage per hour.
-No long-term commitments.
-No upfront costs.
-You can increase or decrease your Azure VMs capacity at any time to meet your workload requirements.
+It works similarly to Amazon’s On-Demand pricing, where Azure bills you based on your actual hourly usage — no long-term commitments.
+There are no upfront costs.
+You can increase or decrease your Azure VM capacity anytime to meet your workload requirements.

-This flexibility is helpful when you don’t know what your Azure usage will be in advance, but can be challenging to control and optimize – hence the need to continuously monitor and optimize your Azure cloud costs with solutions such as CloudZero AnyCost.
+This flexibility is helpful when you don’t know what your Azure usage will be in advance.
+Still, it can be challenging to control and optimize — hence the need to continuously monitor and optimize your Azure cloud costs with solutions such as CloudZero AnyCost.

 2. Azure Hybrid Benefit pricing

-This Bring Your Own License (BYOL) model lets you use existing on-premises Software-Assurance enabled Microsoft licenses, such as Microsoft SQL Server and Windows Server, to get up to 85% discounts off Azure pay-as-you-go pricing.
+This Bring Your Own License (BYOL) model enables you to use existing on-premises Software-Assurance enabled Microsoft licenses, such as Microsoft SQL Server and Windows Server, to get up to 85% discounts off Azure pay-as-you-go pricing.

 This discounting model is also available for SUSE Linux and RedHat subscriptions.

 Azure’s Reserved Virtual Machine Instances (RVMIs) offer a 72% discount off pay-as-you-go pricing when you reserve and pay for Azure for one or three years.
-Azure Cosmos DB, Azure SQL Database, Azure Synapse Analytics, App Service, and Azure Storage Reserved Capacity are among the services you can apply Azure RIs to.
+Azure Cosmos DB, Azure SQL Database, Azure Synapse Analytics, App Service, and Azure Storage Reserved Capacity are among the services to which you can apply Azure RIs.

-This option lets you pay all upfront or monthly (reducing your upfront cash outlay).
-You can also save up to 80% by combining RVMIs with Azure Hybrid Benefit pricing.
+This option enables you to pay all upfront or monthly (reducing your upfront cash outlay).
+By combining RVMIs with Azure Hybrid Benefit pricing, you can save up to 80%.

 4. Azure Spot VMs pricing